 This leads into my second favorite thing about RUSVM which is that you have the opportunity to get involved in so many things!!!
 Most of our organizations are student based with faculty advisors, but there are also endless research opportunities and if you notice there is something you want to do that isn’t being done, you can usually start something up yourself!
 I know all schools have clubs and research but let’s try some examples to see if I can illustrate my point.

 We have a turtle research team here at Ross that goes out every weekend and tags turtles to monitor their population and movements.
 We have the coral crusaders who go out on weekends and snorkel for hours taking measurements and evaluating pollution levels and the effects on our reefs.
-We have a monkey team who tracks the green vervet population on the island and evaluates zoonotic disease prevalence and potential public health ramifications.
+We have a monkey team that tracks the green vervet population on the island and evaluates zoonotic disease prevalence and potential public health ramifications.
 We have a club that does emergency rescue for the local population of dogs and cats.
-We have another club who functions like a humane society and helps find homes for stray animals.
+We have another club that functions like a humane society and helps find homes for stray animals.
 Our large animal clubs have agreements with the local farmers and go out and do hands-on work with their herds.

 There is so much more but you get the idea!
 All of these initiatives are open to all students!
 Regardless of your interests, you can do research, fieldwork, gain experience, and hang out with friends and professors all at the same time while building your resume and skill set!